 Apart from the design and construction of the infrastructure, Jan De Nul is also responsible for the technical maintenance of both bases until 2037.

 The bases will consist of four large sections:

 - The administrative part includes, besides office and meeting rooms, all infrastructure for personnel with showers, a cafeteria, coffee corners, etc.

 - The logistics part includes a storage area for spare parts and an infrastructure for maintenance of the F-35A.
 This consists of six maintenance docks and several workshops.

-- The Special Access Program Facility (SAPF) is the most secure part of the F-35 complex.
+- The High Secure Area (HSA) is the most secure part of the F-35 complex.
 Four flight simulators will be available here and the training and operations are planned here as well.
 This part of the infrastructure must meet the high US security standards and specific technical requirements.

 - The 'flightline' of the complex provides space for sixteen Flightline Aircraft Shelters (FAS), where the fighters can be housed in a secure environment for maintenance.

 This substantial investment confirms Belgium's ambitions as a NATO home base.
 A solid foundation to build the operational knowledge and expertise of Defence for the next 40 years.